sangstar/physics/pendulum/single/README.md

-#Single pendulum
+# Single pendulum

+Here is an example of the outputted gif with a damping constant of 0.1

+![](single_pendulum.gif)

 Jake VanderPlas's [article](https://jakevdp.github.io/blog/2012/08/18/matplotlib-animation-tutorial/) on a double pendulum was a huge influence for this code.

-![](single_pendulum.gif)